Luckily diagnosing axle shaft bearings does not come up very often, because the sounds they make can be mistaken for other drive train problems.

-The few times that I have replaced an axle or their bearings was because of poor lubrication.
-Periodic inspection of your rear differential and checking fluid level is a good maintenance routine to get into.
-Some of the key areas that fluid can leak from would be the rear differential pinion seal as well as the axle seals.
+Some of the key areas that fluid can leak from are the rear differential pinion seal as well as the axle seals.

 When axle seals begin to leak the heavy gear oil can be dispersed onto your rear brake shoes or pads and rotors or drums.
 This can reduce braking efficiency as well as create noise and possibly a burning odor.

 There are three major bearing designs used in cars and trucks.
 There is a ball type, straight roller and a tapered roller style.